jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), which you can run by running `./test.sh`.

+Note that the current test suite requires you to have Plenary and nvim-lspconfig installed via [packer.nvim](https://github.com/wbthomason/packer.nvim) due to my complete ignorance about `runtimepath` and `packpath`.
+Sorry!

 ## Goals

 - [ ] ESLint code action feature parity with [vscode-eslint](https://github.com/microsoft/vscode-eslint)